-- 10. For paragraph 7 of Schedule 3 substitute- - "7A.-(1) The treatment of land used for agriculture with any kind of waste specified from the corresponding source specified in Table 2(A)A where such treatment results in benefit to agriculture or ecological improvement. - (2) The treatment with any of the kinds of wastes listed in Part 1 of Table 2(A)A of- - (a) operational land of a railway, light railway, water undertaker, internal drainage board, British Waterways Board or the Environment Agency (where in relation to an internal drainage board "operational land" means land which is held for the purpose of carrying out its functions as an internal drainage board); or - (b) land which is a forest, woodland, park, garden, verge, landscaped area, sports ground, recreation ground, churchyard or cemetery, where the land in question is not used for agriculture and such treatment results in ecological improvement.
+- 9. For paragraph 7 of Schedule 3 substitute - - "7A.
+(1) The treatment of land used for agriculture with any kind of waste specified from the corresponding source specified in Table 2 where such treatment results in benefit to agriculture or ecological improvement. - (2) The treatment with any of the kinds of wastes listed in Part 1 of Table 2 of - - (a) operational land of a railway, light railway, water undertaker, internal drainage board, British Waterways Board or the Environment Agency (where in relation to an internal drainage board "operational land" shall mean land which is held for the purpose of carrying out its functions as an internal drainage board and "agriculture" has the same meaning as in the Agriculture Act 1947[8]); or - (b) land which is a forest, woodland, park, garden, verge, landscaped area, sports ground, recreation ground, churchyard or cemetery;

+where the land in question is not used for agriculture and such treatment results in ecological improvement.

-Table 2(A)A
+Table 2